ThePJB/snowkoban/README.md

   - doesnt really work cause u can just get in there as player?
  - intersecting ice rings

+cool device
+ #
+c/

+corner you can go around once, maybe you have to push a block behind the crate going the other way

  - crate knocks a block
   - need crate somewhere but it knocks a present so u have to move that first